AgnosPCB/documentation/docs/how_to/UUI_to_REFERENCE.md

 # **UUI to REFERENCE**

-When inspecting a **PCB**, if you discover that a **UUI** image is more suitable as a reference than the current one or contains a component variant that causes the software to flag it as an error, you have the option to convert it to a reference image with a **single button click**.
+When inspecting a **PCB**, if you discover that a **UUI** image is more suitable as a REFERENCE than the current one, or it contains a component variant that causes the software to flag it as an error, you have the option to convert it to a REFERENCE image with a **single button click**.

 ![UUI to REFERENCE button](../assets/v7/ui-button10.png){.center}